 - Expert advice on how to increase confidence and marks through structuring a response to a question

-- Develop new devising skills in response to a stimulus with our experts
+- Enhancing devising skills in response to a stimulus

 - Top tips on how to record valuable information during the devising process to make written reports easier and more manageable